JsBergbau/MiTemperature2/README.md

   ## Tipps
   Use `sudo hcitool lescan --duplicate` to get the MAC of your Sensor.
   This sensor only sends its measurements only via notifications.
 There are quite often notifications because the temperature is measured with a precision of 2 decimal places, but only one shown on the display (and this value is truncated, see above).
 Trying to directly read/poll the characteristics returns always zeroes.

+  ### Debouncing
+  The temperature values often change between the same values.
+To get cleaner temperature curves a debouncing function has been implemented.
+See here https://github.com/JsBergbau/MiTemperature2/issues/2 for more info.

   ## Sample output
 ```